senna1128/mlakolar.github.io/content/authors/ran-dai/_index.md

 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role:Ph.D.
+role: Ph.D.
 Candidate in Statistics

 # Organizations/Affiliations
 organizations:
-- name:University of Chicago, Department of Statistics
+- name: University of Chicago, Department of Statistics
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio:Ran Dai is a fourth-year Ph.D. candidate in Statistics at the University of Chicago advised by Rina Foygel Barber.
-My research interest is in high dimensional inference, nonparametric modeling, and shape-constrained regressions, multiple testing, and causal inference.
-In particular, I am interested in developing computationally efficient algorithms for these problems with statistical convergence guarantee and valid inference; and applying these methods towards real datasets in the areas of drug development, HIV mutation study and cancer study.
+bio: Ran Dai is a fourth-year Ph.D. candidate in Statistics at the University of Chicago advised by Rina Foygel Barber.
+Ran's research interest is in high dimensional inference, nonparametric modeling, and shape-constrained regressions, multiple testing, and causal inference.
+In particular, Ran is interested in developing computationally efficient algorithms for these problems with statistical convergence guarantee and valid inference; and applying these methods towards real datasets in the areas of drug development, HIV mutation study and cancer study.

 # List each interest with a dash
 interests: